 - Fill out an electronic form registering your video.

 - Upload a copy of the video file and attach it to your completed form, or mail it afterward on disc.

 - Pay a fee of $35.

 However, immediate completion of the registration process by the Copyright Office isn’t necessary.
 Once you’ve filed your registration, you’ve exercised due diligence.
 In almost all cases, the office will complete your paperwork long before you need to sue someone.
 (Of course, we hope that won’t happen at all!)

 Once again, registration with the Copyright Office is not necessary to copyright your video.
-That happens automatically upon creation of your video content.
+That happens automatically upon the creation of your video content.
 However, registration provides clear evidence to use if you need to take legal action against infringement.

 Can You Lose Your Copyright?

 For example, YouTube requires you to grant them a nonexclusive right to do almost anything they want with your video.
 “Nonexclusive” means that you still own the video and can do whatever you want with it, too, but you must allow Google the same privilege.
 On the other hand, Dacast is much less restrictive, claiming no ownership over your video (or audio) content.

 Regardless, it’s a good idea to read the fine print on any agreement a platform wants you to sign.
 Publishers and record companies have notoriously required authors and musicians to sign away almost all rights to their works.
-That way, said company controls your content completely.
+That way, said the company controls your content completely.
 While we don’t know of any video platforms that do the same thing, they could certainly happen.
 The bottom line?
 It’s always a good idea to be careful about what you sign.